-Familiar apps with new features every monthGet the latest premium versions of Word, Excel, PowerPoint, OneNote, Outlook, Access and Publisher with instant access to new features every month.
+Familiar apps, always updatedGet the latest premium versions of Word, Excel, PowerPoint, OneNote (features vary), Outlook, Access and Publisher with instant access to new features every month1

-1 TB Secure cloud storageGet 1 TB (1024 GB) OneDrive cloud storage, to store, edit and share documents, photos and more from anywhere, on all your devices.
+1 TB Secure cloud storageGet 1 TB (1024 GB) OneDrive cloud storage per person with ransomware detection and file recovery to safely store, edit and share documents, photos and more from anywhere, on all your devices.

 Optimised mobile appsView, edit and create documents with advanced formatting and co-authoring features optimised for mobile phones and tablets.

-Stay connected with SkypeStay in touch with your friends and family around the globe with 60 minutes per month of Skype calling to mobile phones and landlines.
+Stay connected with SkypeStay in touch with your friends and family around the globe with 60 minutes per month of Skype calling to mobile phones and landlines.3

-Microsoft supportAs an Office 365 subscriber, you can get help right away from Microsoft trained experts, by phone or chat – at no extra charge.
+Microsoft supportAs an Office 365 subscriber, get help right away from Microsoft trained experts, by phone or chat at no extra charge.